|Learn more about DREAMer Deferred Action here.|

 NWIRP is currently searching for funding and resources to hold more community workshops.
 To host a community presentation or donate other resources, contact us or make a cash donation here.

 NWIRP Presents: An Evening At... is a family-friendly reception held at a local point of interest and immigrant culture.
 The event gives attendees a chance to explore the intersection of NWIRP's work with its meaning in the broader community through rich cultural experience.
-This year's event will be held at the beautiful Wing Luke Museum of the Asian Pacific American Experience on Thursday, October 17th.
-See photos from our last Evening at Wing Luke here!
+Our last event was held at the beautiful Wing Luke Museum of the Asian Pacific American Experience on Thursday, October 16th, 2014.

 House Parties Gather with friends and other NWIRP supporters in an intimate setting to hear more about how NWIRP impacts the lives of immigrants and refugees in Washington State or focus on a specific issue currently affecting immigrants and refugees in our state.
 For more information on attending or hosting a house party, contact Michelle Muri, Development Director at michelle at nwirp dot org or 206-957-8635.

 Get to Know NWIRP Want to learn more about NWIRP?
-Contact Michelle Muri at michelle at nwirp dot org or 206-957-8635 to arrange a tour today!
+Contact Erin Lunde Keenan at erin at nwirp dot org or 206-957-8605 to arrange a tour today!